-The left panel of Fig. 11 shows the sensitivity to maximal CPV as a function of the exposure time for values of $\sigma{\rm bkgr}$ from 2% to 5%.
-One can observe clearly that for the standard exposure of 4400 kt yrs T2HK is dominated by systematics and changing $\sigma{\rm bkgr}$ from 2% to 5% has a big impact on the sensitivity.
-In contrast the CERN-MEMPHYS experiments are rather stable with respect to systematics and for the standard exposure they are still statistics dominated.
-We conclude that in T2HK systematics have to be under very good control3, whereas this issue is less important for β B and SPL.
-We have checked
+The left panel of Fig. ?? shows the sensitivity to maximal CPV as a function of the exposure3 for values of σ{bkgr} from 2% to 5%.
+One can observe clearly that for the standard exposure of 4400 kt yrs T2HK is dominated by systematics and changing σ{bkgr} from 2% to 5% has a big impact on the sensitivity.
+In contrast the CERN-MEMPHYS experiments (especially the β B) are rather stable with respect to systematics and for the standard exposure they are still statistics dominated.
+We conclude that in T2HK systematics have to be under very good control4, whereas this issue is less important for β B and SPL.
+We have checked explicitly that the systematical error on the signal has negligible impact on these results.
+Therefore, we have set this error to zero for calculating Fig. ?? to highlight the importance of the background error.
+In all other calculations also the signal error is included, in particular also in Fig. ??.